mgriebling/SwiftMath/README.md

 label.font = MTFontManager.fontmanager.termesFont(withSize:20)
 ```

-This project has five fonts bundled with it, but you can use any OTF math
+This project has 12 fonts bundled with it, but you can use any OTF math
 font.
 A python script is included that generates the `.plist` files
 required for an `.otf` font to work with `SwiftMath`.
 If you generate
 (and test) any other fonts please contribute them back to this project for
 others to benefit.

-Note: The `KpMath-Light` and `KpMath-Sans` fonts currently incorrectly
+Note: The `KpMath-Light`, `KpMath-Sans`, `Asana` fonts currently incorrectly
 render very large radicals.
 It appears that the font files do
 not properly define the offsets required to typeset these glyphs.
 If
 anyone can fix this, it would be greatly appreciated.